AllanDoensen/LCC/README.md

 What is Bitcoin LCC?
 --------------------

-Bitcoin Lossy Compression Chain (LCC) is a blockchain replacement for the Bitcoin MemPool that is designed to increase scalability of Bitcoin without causing a hard fork of the blockchain.
+Bitcoin Lossy Compression Chain (LCC) is a blockchain replacement for the Bitcoin MemPool that is designed to increase scalability of Bitcoin without causing a hard fork of the blockchain. *** This project is experimental and is not yet operational. ***

 License
 -------